 About the 3 methods for isodose smoothing available in the eMC algorithm, the low level of dose smoothing option provides the best matching with measured data, consisting of the most reliable option.
-Considering the AAPM guidelines and recommendations (Smilowitz et al, 2015), the eMC algorithm response matches the tolerance value of 5%.
+Considering the AAPM guidelines and recommendations [13], the eMC algorithm response matches the tolerance value of 5%.